nigelhorne/Array-Iterator/README.md

       # ... do something with $current
     }

-# DESCRIPTION

-This class provides a very simple iterator interface.
-It is uni-directional and can only be used once.
-It provides no means of reversing or resetting the iterator.
 It is not recommended to alter the array during iteration, however no attempt is made to enforce this (although I will if I can find an efficient means of doing so).
 This class only intends to provide a clear and simple means of generic iteration, nothing more (yet).